TET2 c.2355del, p.His786MetfsTer27

 PM1 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PM1 is: "Located in a mutational hot spot or well-established functional domain without benign variation".
-The evidence for this variant shows: although the catalytic domain is critical, no specific hot spot designation is provided.
-Therefore, this criterion is not applied because the variant is not localized to a defined mutational hotspot without benign variation.
+The evidence for this variant shows: exon and domain mapping data are insufficient to confirm a defined hot spot location.
+Therefore, this criterion is not applied.

 PM2